bixb922/crank-organ/doc-software/README.md

 Use the [File Manager](#file-manager) to upload files to the /tunelib folder of the microcontroller.
 Both the File Manager and the Tunelib Editor can be used to delete files from the MIDI folder.

-MIDI files become visible after entering the Tunelib Editor once.
+MIDI files become visible after a few seconds (10 or 20 seconds).
+You may need to refresh the tunelist or play page to make changes visible.
+You also can enter the "Edit Tunelib" button to force a check for all changed files.

 You also can add MIDI files with ```mpremote cp``` to the /tunelib folder over USB.